Frequently Asked Questions

 What Therapy Is Like

-What is your therapy style like?
+What is therapy with you like?

 What kinds of things do people come to therapy for?